shivansh3592/Text-to-speech-extension/README.md

 ## Installing

  1. Download and extract the repository
- 2. For installing unpacked extension refer [this](http://techapple.net/2015/09/how-to-install-load-unpacked-extension-in-google-chrome-browser-os-chromebooks/)
+ 2. For installing, unpacked extension refer [this](http://techapple.net/2015/09/how-to-install-load-unpacked-extension-in-google-chrome-browser-os-chromebooks/)
-4. You can also simply download packed extenson from [here](https://drive.google.com/open?id=1v_QNc8vHXVLfTUOgar2FlOpMr0Yw9mS9)
+4. You can also, simply download packed extenson from [here](https://drive.google.com/open?id=1v_QNc8vHXVLfTUOgar2FlOpMr0Yw9mS9)
 5. If you have downloaded the packed extension then open in your browser
 6.